 “Den” is, together with “det”, third person singular pronoun in Danish and is the English “it”.
 One would always use “den”, not “det” for living entities.Conclusion

 We have reached the end of this grammar guide on Danish pronouns.
-For more on Danish grammar, see this article on Danish adverbs.
+For more on Danish grammar, see these articles on Danish adverbs and Danish prepositions.